OsiriX-Foundation/karnak-docker/README.md

 * Karnak URL user interface: http://localhost:8081
 * Karnak URL DICOM listener: http://localhost:11119
-* Default user: admin
+* Default Karnak user: admin
-* Default password: admin

 The port of user interface and DICOM listener is defined in the file `.env`